+'''

-diskutil unmountDisk /dev/disk1 Unmount of all volumes on disk1 was successful dd if=FreeNAS-9.10-RELEASE-x64.iso of=/dev/rdisk1 bs=64k '''
+diskutil unmountDisk /dev/disk1

+Unmount of all volumes on disk1 was successful

+dd if=FreeNAS-9.3-RELEASE-x64.iso of=/dev/rdisk1 bs=64k

+'''

-Note: If the error "Resource busy" is shown when the dd command is run, go to Applications → Utilities → Disk Utility, find the USB thumb drive, and click on its partitions to make sure all of them are unmounted.
-If the error "dd: /dev/disk1: Permission denied" is shown, run the dd command by typing sudo dd if=FreeNAS-9.10-RELEASE-x64.iso of=/dev/rdisk1 bs=64k.
-This will prompt for your password.
+Note: if you get the error "Resource busy" when you run the dd command, go to Applications \rightarrow Utilities \rightarrow Disk Utility, find your USB thumb drive, and click on its partitions to make sure all of them are unmounted.
+If you get the error "dd: /dev/disk1: Permission denied", run the dd command by typing sudo dd if=FreeNAS-9.3-RELEASE-x64.iso of=/dev/rdisk1 bs=64k, which will prompt for your password.

-The dd command can take some minutes to complete.
-Wait until the prompt returns and a message is displayed with information about how long it took to write the image to the USB drive.
+The dd command will take some minutes to complete.
+Wait until you get a prompt back and a message that displays how long it took to write the image to the USB drive.